camunda/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

 The following steps are required to update the camunda REST API on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
-2. Download the REST API web application archive from our [Maven Nexus Server][engine-rest].
+2. Download the REST API web application archive from our [Artifact Repository][engine-rest].
 Or switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.